Chapter 17.71

 d.
 Any other information reasonably necessary to make a decision on the appeal.

-2. The appeal must include the written statement and an appeal notification form available from the office of the city clerk.
+2. The appeal must include the written statement and an appeal notification form provided by the community development department.
 The appellant must pay any appeal fee.

-D. Upon receiving notice of appeal, the applicable director shall forthwith transmit to the hearing examiner or the city council all of the records pertaining to the decision being appealed.
+D. Upon receiving notice of appeal, the applicable director shall forward the hearing examiner or the city council all of the records pertaining to the decision being appealed.

 E. Notice of Administrative Appeal Hearings.

 1. Notified Parties.
-If a party files an administrative appeal, the applicable director or city clerk shall set a public hearing before the city hearing examiner or city council.
+If a party files an administrative appeal, the applicable director shall set a public hearing before the hearing examiner or city council.

 2. Content of Notice.
-The city clerk shall prepare a notice of an appeal hearing containing the following:
+The applicable director shall prepare a notice of an appeal hearing containing the following:

 a.
 The name of the appellant, and if applicable the project name; and